Cuomo set to earn $5M from book on COVID-19 crisis

 ALBANY, N.Y.
 (AP) — New York Gov. Andrew Cuomo disclosed Monday that he was paid a $3.1 million advance to write his COVID-19 leadership book last year and under his publishing contract will make another $2 million on the memoir over the next two years.

+That total windfall of more than $5.1 million further inflamed critics who have said it was inappropriate for Cuomo to personally enrich himself with a self-congratulatory book, published just as the state was seeing a deadly resurgence in infections last October.

-The Democrat had, for months, declined to say how much money he made from writing “American Crisis: Leadership Lessons From the COVID-19 Pandemic.”
+Cuomo, a Democrat, had previously declined to say how much money he made from writing “American Crisis: Leadership Lessons From the COVID-19 Pandemic,” published by Crown Publishing Group, a division of Penguin Random House.

-The disclosure of his big payday was made on the day his mandatory financial disclosures were due to a state ethics agency.
+The disclosure of the big payday was made on the day Cuomo’s mandatory financial disclosures were due to a state ethics agency.
+Cuomo also let reporters view a copy of his tax returns, which were also due Monday.

-A spokesperson for Cuomo said the governor donated $500,000 of his profits from the book to the United Way of New York State.
+Cuomo spokesperson Richard Azzopardi said Monday that after taxes and expenses, Cuomo had netted $1.5 million on the book last year.
+He said Cuomo donated $500,000 of his profits from the book to the United Way of New York State and is putting the rest into a trust for his three daughters.

-The book was published in October by Crown Publishing Group, a division of Penguin Random House, just as the state was seeing a deadly resurgence in infections.

-At the time, Cuomo was criticized for penning a book touting his performance on the virus while the crisis was ongoing.

-Since then, he’s come under heavier criticism over the involvement of some of his staff in preparing the book for publication.
+From the moment Cuomo’s book came out he was criticized for penning a book touting his performance while the crisis was ongoing.
+Since then he’s come under more criticism over the involvement of some of his staff in preparing the book for publication.

-In April, the state’s comptroller, Thomas DiNapoli, authorized New York Attorney General Letitia James to investigate the role that some of Cuomo’s aides played in “drafting, editing sale and promotion” of the book.
+In April, the state’s comptroller, Thomas DiNapoli, authorized New York Attorney General Letitia James to investigate the role some of Cuomo’s aides played in “drafting, editing, sale and promotion” of the book.

-Cuomo spokesperson Richard Azzopardi has repeatedly said that state employees who helped with the book did so on their own time in a “volunteer” capacity.
+Azzopardi has repeatedly said that state employees who helped with the book did so on their own time in a “volunteer” capacity.

-Azzopardi said Monday that after taxes and expenses, Cuomo had netted $1.5 million on the book last year.

 The Democrat has also been criticized by some over his administration’s decision to withhold data on COVID-19 deaths among nursing home patients for several months during the period when the book was being finalized and sold.